Skip to content

 Write safety: archon setup never writes to <cwd>/.env — that file belongs to you.
 The wizard always targets one archon-owned file chosen by --scope, merges into existing content (so user-added keys survive), and writes a timestamped backup before every rewrite (e.g. ~/.archon/.env.archon-backup-2026-04-20T09-28-11-000Z).

 Verify your Archon setup.
-Runs a checklist of common failure points: Claude binary spawn, gh CLI auth, Pi auth (when Pi is configured as default), database reachability, workspace writability, bundled defaults, telemetry state, AI credentials (connected provider count, best-effort), and adapter token pings (Slack/Telegram, best-effort).
+Runs a checklist of common failure points: Claude binary spawn, Codex binary resolution (env → config → vendor → autodetect, reporting which source resolved), gh CLI auth, Pi auth (when Pi is configured as default), OpenCode runtime SDK presence, database reachability, workspace writability, bundled defaults, folder-project detection (contained repos, when run from one), telemetry state, AI credentials (connected provider count, best-effort), and adapter token pings (Slack/Telegram, best-effort).

 Terminal window